-If you are going a rough patch though, it’s super important to distinguish between a Soft Miss and a Hard Miss.
+And if you are going a rough patch, even a seemingly minor one, it’s super important to distinguish between a Soft Miss and a Hard Miss.

 What’s the difference?
 In a Soft Miss, bookings are still growing.
 Just not as fast as plan, and/or as fast as you’d like.
 In a Hard Miss — bookings have decreased from the last period.

 Hard Misses are a potential sign of a big problem in sales.
 Because most good sales teams, even with a flat number of leads, even with a decrease in leads … get better: